rnelson/dotfiles/README.md

 There is a small configuration section in the setup script that needs to match the user's environment.
-Eventually, I'll rewrite the script (probably in Python) and improve that.
+Eventually, I'll rewrite the script and improve that.

 Structure
 ---------